Catrobat/Catroid/README.md

 # Contributing #

 We are developing test-driven, so every pull request should include appropriate tests.
-To set up you working environment take a look at our [Wiki](https://github.com/Catrobat/Catroid/wiki/Setup-working-environment)
+To set up your working environment take a look at our [Wiki](https://github.com/Catrobat/Catroid/wiki/Setup-working-environment)

 # Resources and links #